-program, students must have: Completed a minimum of 18 credit hours and earned a "C" or better in each of the following courses, and pass the "Writing Proficiency" exam.
+To be admitted to the computer science program, students must declare major as computer science.
+Also, a minimum of 17 credit hours and earned a "C" or better in each of the following courses, and pass the "Writing Proficiency" exam.